eclipse-glsp/glsp-examples/README.md

 ## Integration with other platforms

-The general GLSP Client code is separated from the Theia specific glue code and located in a dedicated package with `-glsp` prefix (e.g. `minimal-glsp`).
+The general GLSP Client code is separated from the Theia specific glue code and located in a dedicated package with `-glsp` prefix (e.g. `workflow-glsp`).
 This package can be easily reused when the package should be integrated with any other platform.
 In addition to the Theia integration, GLSP provides the following glue code frameworks:

 -   [GLSP VSCode Integration](https://github.com/eclipse-glsp/glsp-vscode-integration)
 -   [GLSP Eclipse IDE Integration](https://github.com/eclipse-glsp/glsp-eclipse-integration)

-For a reference implementation of a example specific glue code package please checkout the development examples in the corresponding integration repository.
+For a reference implementation of a example specific glue code package please checkout the `project templates`.

 ## More information